taketo1113/git-discord-hook/README.md

     git config -f /path/to/your/repo/config hooks.discord.webhook-url 'https://discordapp.com/api/webhooks/xxx-generatedkey-xxx/yyy-generatedkey-yyy'

 ## Optional
-Specify a channel to post in Discord instead of the default:

-    git config hooks.discord.channel '#general'

-        '#channelname' - post to channel
-        '@username' - direct message to user
-        'groupname' - post to group

 Specify a username to post as.
 If not specified, the default name `incoming-webhook` will be used:

     git config hooks.discord.username 'git'